-If you’re confused about adding buttons, this article provides a few easy steps to help you add buttons in WordPress.
+If you’re confused about adding buttons, first you should know how to use WordPress.
+This article provides a few easy steps to help you add buttons in WordPress.

 In short, WordPress buttons – and website buttons in general –are the best way to encourage your site’s visitors to sign up, download, log-in, or any other action that might benefit you.

 CTA (call to action) buttons are the simplest way to direct visitors to pricing information, services, products, or anything else that could lead to a transaction or some kind of turn over.

 CTA buttons promote new products or services, showcase affiliate links, advertising partner websites, or introduce special new promotions and offers.

 The success of a button isn’t as defined as one would expect; certain parameters must be met.
 Examples include size, color, and placement.
 These should adhere to standard UX and IU principles and guidelines.

 Red is usually associated with negative actions, such as unsubscribing from a newsletter.
 Green is almost always reserved for positive actions, like purchasing an item or booking an appointment.
 Buttons that follow these color guidelines can influence the actions of those visiting your website.

 The process of adding buttons to your WordPress site can be very simple, and without using HTML or CSS languages.

 Plug-ins without a shortcode, like “Forget About Shortcode Buttons”, are good options for adding buttons to your site.